veerapatadia/firebase_minor/README.md

 ## Project Description

-Welcome to Chat App—a versatile messaging platform designed for seamless communication and user-friendly interaction.
+Welcome to Connect App—a versatile messaging platform designed for seamless communication and user-friendly interaction.

 Key Features:
 Sign In & Sign Up: Easily create an account or log in to your existing account with a simple and secure sign-in process.